Kaltsoon/studygroups/README.md

 # Study Groups

-Node.js and Angular project for creating course materials and receiving specific feedback for their content.
+Node.js and Angular application for creating course materials and receiving specific feedback for their content.

+## Log